-a.
-Overview.
-The FAA purchase card (i.e. SmartPay Card) is an internationally accepted credit card.
-The purchase card is issued through General Services Administration (GSA) contract with a credit card bank, e.g., U.S. Bank.
-FAA employees who receive training and delegated authority from the Manager, Strategic Acquisitions are authorized to use the card, within the specified dollar limits, to acquire products and services.
+- a.
+Overview. -The FAA purchase card (i.e. SmartPay Card) is an internationally accepted credit card-The purchase card is issued through a General Services Administration (GSA) contract.
+The purchase card is designed to streamline purchases and reduce procurement time and processing costs.
+The guidance is in compliance with a credit card bank, e.g., U.S. Bank.
+OMB Circular A-123-Appendix B, GSA SmartPay Program for Purchase Card Use and Management. - (1) FAA employees who receive training and delegated authority from the Manager, Strategic Acquisitions are authorized to use the card, within the specified dollar limits, to acquire products and services. - (2) Simplified purchases with a total estimated potential value (TEPV) under the applicable micro-purchase threshold must be performed using the purchase card.
+The micro-purchase threshold is: - (a) \$10,000 for commercial supplies; - (b) \$2,000 for construction; and - (c) \$2,500 for services.